Why visit Tivoli Gardens in 2022? 5 top reasons

 The summer programme at Tivoli Gardens teeming with musical events from jazz to opera to popular music.

-And there’s plenty more to look forward to this year including world-class dance acts from the mesmerising Tivoli Ballet Theatre, open-air movies, firework displays every Saturday until September, and a variety of kids’ shows and pantomimes.
+And there’s plenty more to look forward to this year including world-class dance acts from the mesmerising Tivoli Ballet Theatre, fantastic laser lighting shows with the Tivoli Illuminations, and a variety of kids’ shows and pantomimes.

 After your show, why not head up to the Nimb Hotel Roof to continue the party?
 Cocktails, music and fantastic views of Copenhagen await at this splendid rooftop terrace locale.